 This approach can yield good initial results, but in the long run, the feeling is your action items are just picking low-hanging fruit.

 The next level

-What I often see is topics camouflaged as simple when they are really less traceable.
+What I often see are topics camouflaged as simple when they are really less traceable.
 The hurry to zoom through all the topics does not help.

 Generating insights from your data

 When you collect events in your retro, you should gather data about the past.
 Hold off on “What would you do differently”.
-First the group must have a mutual understanding of what happened.
-That’s not consensus or agreement but simply seeing all points of views about the past before moving on to what we want from the future.
+First, the group must have a mutual understanding of what happened.
+That’s not consensus or agreement but simply seeing all points of view about the past before moving on to what we want from the future.

 That’s why I do not mix interpretative or decisional questions (like “What would you do differently?”) with questions to remember events such as “What do you remember of the last iteration?” or “What was a high point of the last retro?”.

-I also stay well clear of start, stop, continue.
+I also stay well clear of start, stop, and continue.
 The stop is again a call to action before we look at the data.
-When those or similar prompts are used, I see groups take decisions that are not sustainable agreements.
-When they are, they are business as usual decisions.
+When those or similar prompts are used, I see groups make decisions that are not sustainable agreements.
+When they are, they are business-as-usual decisions.
 They also tend to generate a massive number of action items that the team doesn’t have energy for.